 Now it's time to attach the fin and stab to the fuselage.
 First glue the vertical fin to the stab and make sure that the fin is 90° to stab's surface.

-Then glue this assembly to the fuselage.
-Make sure that the stab is properly positioned, pushed upagainst F8 and the long trailing edge of the vertical fin is between the fuselage
+positioned, pushed up-against F8 and the long trailing edge of the vertical fin is between the fuselage sides.

 When properly positioned, the vertical fin should also be centered on the top, center stringer installed a few steps back.